dastansam/dastansam.github.io/index.md

 [qaul.net](https://github.com/qaul/qaul.net) is an Internet independent wireless mesh communication app.
 With qaul.net, you can communicate directly from one device to another.
 I am a part-time Rust and P2p Engineer here and try to help with the development from time to time.
 My work mostly revolves around integrating [`rust-libp2p`](https://github.com/libp2p/rust-libp2p) library.

----
-***Decentralized Auctioned Backends***

-For my senior thesis in Computer Science, I worked on a proof-of-concept [project](https://github.com/dastansam/auctioned-p2p-backend) on the topic of *managed decentralization*.
-The project was aimed to explore how enterprises and companies could benefit from blockchain without compromises on privacy and thoroughput.

 # Education
 ---